Tarot Reading

 Ask A Question.
 Draw For Real.

 /tarot [question] in @vustAstroBot draws from a full 78-card deck using a genuine cryptographic shuffle — not a scripted rotation — and weaves the cards into a reading around what you asked.
-5✦ per draw, no subscription, honest reflection framing throughout.
+One-off pricing per draw, stated up front — no subscription, honest reflection framing throughout.

-One-off 5✦ — no subscriptionFull 78-card deck, cryptographic shuffleReflection framing, no fortune-telling certainty
+One-off price stated up front — no subscriptionFull 78-card deck, cryptographic shuffleReflection framing, no fortune-telling certainty

 Honest scope